PhD, Johns Hopkins Bloomberg School of Public Health, 2012

 MS, New Jersey Institute of Technology, 2004

 Dr. Tin’s research focuses on increasing our understanding on the genetic and non-genetic susceptibility for chronic kidney disease (CKD) and related traits and to identify novel targets for prevention and treatment.
 Chronic diseases are consequences of genetic susceptibility and environmental exposure.
 Dr. Tin uses a multilevel approach that combines genomic information (DNA sequence variation, DNA methylation, and gene expression) with clinical and metabolomics information from population-based studies.
-This integrated approach can identify intermediaries that are at the intersection of genetic susceptibility and environmental exposure and link the biological pathways in the pathogenesis of a disease.
+This integrated approach can identify intermediary factors that are at the intersection of genetic susceptibility and environmental exposure and link the biological pathways in the pathogenesis of a disease.
 Increasing our understanding of these intermediary factors and biological pathways can reveal potential prevention and treatment targets.

 Honors and Awards

 New Jersey Institute of Technology M.S.
 Program in Applied Statistics Assistantship, 2003.

 Executive Women of New Jersey Graduate Merit Award, 2004.

 The Inaugural W.H.
 Linda Kao Collaboration Award, 2014

 - Tin A, Li Y, Brody JA, Nutile T, Chu AY, Huffman J. Large-Scale Whole-Exome Sequencing Association Studies Identify Rare Functional Variants Influencing Serum Urate Levels.
 Nat Comm 2018; 9:4228

 - Tin A, Scharpf R, Estrella MM, et al. The Loss of GSTM1 Associates with Kidney Failure and Heart Failure.
 J Am Soc Nephrol 2017;28:3345-52.